cicomaxi1972564/molly/README.md

-The Nash Ambassador, introduced in 1941 but produced into the post-war period, was a full-size car known for its spacious interior, comfortable ride, and advanced engineering features.
+The Rolls-Royce Silver Ghost, introduced in 1906, set new standards for luxury and reliability in automobile design, earning a reputation as the "best car in the world."